html-next/smoke-and-mirrors/README.md

  - [dynamic content sizes](http://runspired.github.io/smoke-and-mirrors/#/examples/flexible-layout)
  - [as a table](http://runspired.github.io/smoke-and-mirrors/#/examples/dbmon)

-#### Horizontal Scrolling

-All of the above demos work horizontally as well via the `horizontal-collection`.

-#### Grid Scrolling

-All of the above demos (both horizontal and vertical) work as well via

- - `grid-collection`
- - `horizontal-grid`
- - `vertical-grid`

-### Svelte Anything
+### Svelte Everything

+If it can be trimmer, smoke-and-mirrors likes to trim it.

+### Scroll Performance

 Under the hood, smoke-and-mirrors is using a powerful scroll-tracking abstraction for each of the components above.
- That abstraction is made available as a service.
+That abstraction is made available as a service and will soon become it's own addon: [ember-radar](https://github.com/runspired/ember-radar)

 ## Dependencies

 `smoke-and-mirrors` is dependent on and installs `ember-run-raf`, which helps you budget and schedule the work in your app more intelligently.

+ This dependency will soon be deprecated in favor of [igniter](https://github.com/runspired/igniter).

 ## Status